Canker sores vs. oral herpes.

 The formation of a canker sore is sometimes preceded by some type of traumatic act, like biting or scraping the soft lining of your mouth.

-In comparison, intraoral herpes lesions are often triggered by some type of traumatic event.
+In comparison, intraoral herpes lesions are often triggered by some type of traumatic event, with dental work frequently being the cause.
+As examples:

 - Receiving a dental injection (getting a "shot").